 Congratulations!
 You’ve connected to your data warehouse (or database).
 You are on your way towards analytics awesomeness.
 But first, you need to get your bearings.
 Lucky for you, there are some pretty stellar data exploration features to get you started with just a few simple lines of SQL code.
 Data exploration, or data profiling, is the first step in sound data analysis.
 The point here is not to draw conclusions, but to get familiar with and understand the data you are working with.

 In this post, I will walk you through the steps of exploring your data using Redshift.
 We’ll start at a meta level and then work our way towards more granular (detailed) information.
-I’ve ingested data from Facebook, Shopify and a couple of other data sources into my Panoply account and I’m curious about Shopify orders.
+I’ve ingested data from Facebook, Shopify and a couple of other data sources into my Panoply account and I’m curious about analyzing my Shopify data.

 For this exercise, we’ll look at orders by country (we will refer to “country” as the country the order was shipped to).
 We'll start with

 What is the

 PG_TABLE_DEF is a table (actually a view) that contains metadata about the tables in a database.
 PG stands for Postgres, which Amazon Redshift was developed from.

 PG_TABLE_DEF is kind of like a directory for all of the data in your database.
 It gives you all of the schemas, tables and columns and helps you to see the relationships between them.

 PG_TABLE_DEF Data Dictionary (for our purposes)